grid reference TM 165 446Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 At one time, Carr street was called "Cross Keys Street", named after the pub, presumably.

-The original building was heavily remodelled at some point; probably when the street was widened to allow trams to pass, though certainly before the 1930s.
+The original building was extensively rebuilt when the street was widened (circa 1887-88) to allow trams to pass.

 Today the building is used as British Heart Foundation shop.